 In order to graduate from Jefferson Township High School, physical education and health education courses are required for every year a student is enrolled.
 Students at each grade level will have physical education for three marking periods and Health or Driver Education Theory for one marking period.
-Students earn 4 or 5 credits in Health and Physical Education depending on whether they attend a lab science one day per week during the Health and Physical Education period.
 The physical education program introduces and reinforces for each individual the sources, knowledge, and skill to enable them to effectively utilize their leisure time and, if necessary, develop a personal fitness program for future needs.
 Our program combines the introduction of skills and the enjoyable participation in a wide variety of sports-related activities that help students develop the knowledge, attitudes, motor skills, behavioral skills, and confidence needed to adopt and maintain physically active lifestyles.
 The planned and sequential physical education curricula will emphasize knowledge about the benefits of physical activity and the recommended amounts and types of physical activity needed to promote health.